Garfield AI Featured in Daily Express as Regulated Success Story Amid AI Finance Warnings

 The complete Daily Express article is available at express.co.uk.

 About Garfield AI Garfield AI is the world's first AI-driven law firm, approved by the Solicitors Regulation Authority.
 Operating under the same rules as traditional law firms, Garfield provides professional legal services with full regulatory oversight, quality controls, and consumer protections that distinguish it from unregulated general-purpose chatbots.
-Unlike AI "smart toys," Garfield operates with fiduciary duty within a specific domain where it can ensure reliability and maintain professional accountability.
 Founded by senior City litigation lawyer Philip Young and quantum physicist Daniel Long, Garfield demonstrates how AI can expand access to professional services responsibly.
 Visit garfield.law to learn more.

 About the Author